 - The U.S. earns only a C+ for its pension system, according to Mercer, the global consulting and financial services company that grades systems on, among other things, how adequate and sustainable they are.
 That’s on par with France and Spain but behind hemisphere neighbors Canada and Uruguay and just barely outpacing Chile and Colombia.

-- While the U.S. ranks fourth overall in the annual U.S. News & World Report “Best Countries” list, it barely rates a mention on the “Comfortable Retirement” sub rankings.
-At No. 30 among the 85 countries surveyed, the U.S. comes in behind most of Europe as well as (in order) Canada, Panama, Thailand, Costa Rica, Mexico, the Philippines, the Dominican Republic and Malaysia.
+- While the U.S. ranks fifth overall in the annual U.S. News & World Report “Best Countries” list, it barely rates a mention on the “Comfortable Retirement” sub rankings.
+At No. 30 among the 85 countries surveyed, the U.S. comes in behind most of Europe as well as (in order) Canada, Thailand, Panama, Costa Rica, Mexico, the Dominican Republic, the Philippines, and Singapore.

 If these facts or others have you considering spending all or some of your retirement outside the U.S., you are not alone.
 More than 440,000 retired workers are collecting U.S. Social Security benefits abroad.

 Consider John Ovink, a 69-year-old, Dutch-born U.S. citizen, who emigrated to America in his mid-thirties and retired after practicing law as an attorney in Florida for more than 20 years.
 He went back to the Netherlands in January and received permanent resident status.